shwetaruparel/FollowMe/README.md

 #### Hyperparameters

 Hyperparameters were found mostly via manual tuning and inspection.
-Starting with a learning rate of .0015 to reaching 0.001 that gives the ***final grade score of 43% and final IOU of 57%***.
-There are 4131 images in the training dataset.Taking into consideration that no memory issues come around I chose batch_size to be 100 and accordingly selected steps_per_epoch to be 50 approximated by dividing number of images by batch_size.
-I wanted to try with 4 workers to maximize the speed and it worked.
-I started with validation steps with a value of 10 and then increased to 12 to obtain less loss and better score.
+Starting with a learning rate of .01 to reaching 0.001 that gives the ***final grade score of 43% and final IOU of 57%***.
+There are 4131 images in the training dataset.Taking into consideration that no memory issues come around and no overfitting happens batch_size of 100 is chosen and accordingly selected steps_per_epoch to be 50 approximated by dividing number of images by batch_size.To maximize the speed 4 workers are chosen and it worked.validation_step was set around 4 times smaller than steps_for_epoch parameter.

 ![Loss Plot][image_8]